scalableminds/webknossos-libs/.github/ISSUE_TEMPLATE/feature_suggestion.md

 ---

 ## Detailed Description
-- Affected library: e.g. webknossos or wkcuber
+- Affected library: e.g. webknossos
 <!--- Provide a detailed description of the change or new feature you would like to have. -->

 ## Use Cases & Context